wabbit-corp/kappa/Spec.md

 ### 2.5 Visibility and opacity (private, opaque)

-By default, all top-level definitions in the current module are exported (public).
+By default (without @PrivateByDefault), all top-level named items in the current module are exported (public) unless marked `private`.

+If the module attribute `@PrivateByDefault` is present, top-level named items are not exported unless marked `public`.

 This section defines two orthogonal controls: